 Generally speaking - no. You will earn probably 70% of what you would earn in the capital but bear in mind that the cost of living will be lower outside Bangkok.
 That said, you do occasionally see jobs advertised for teaching positions in rural areas at 40K plus.
 They are around.

-LMDA, another long-term teacher in Thailand adds "for the most part, wages tend to be lower 'upcountry' than those in Bangkok.
-Anything over 30k baht is considered pretty good, with full-time salaries of 25k baht the average.
+Another long-term teacher in Thailand adds "for the most part, wages tend to be lower 'upcountry' than those in Bangkok.
+Anything over 30K baht is considered pretty good.
 It's certainly enough to live on but whether you'll be able to save anything is up for debate.
 Rents are generally lower upcountry, and although it's pushing it to suggest that everything is cheaper, it can certainly be argued that money does go further than it does in a major city like Bangkok.